Zero-Tang/NoirVisor/doc/rust.md

 - Platform-specific Driver Framework
 - Cross-Platform Abstraction

 Rust codes will be managed with the Cargo package manager.
 They will be compiled into static library (`nvcore.lib`) and linked via linker.
-In other words, we will be calling the `cargo` command from the compiling script.
+In other words, we will be calling the `cargo` command from the compiling script. \
+Note: it may be counter-intuitive that NoirVisor for UEFI also links to `x86_64-pc-windows-msvc` target, but it just works.

+## Allocator
+NoirVisor uses [portable-dlmalloc](https://github.com/Zero-Tang/portable-dlmalloc) as the global allocator.

 ## Coding Style
 The coding style for NoirVisor in Rust is probably drastically different than most projects you have seen: